 You can also access a range of student support services and student accommodation through the University of Sunderland.

 The University Library subscribes to a comprehensive range of academic journals and databases so you can access reliable and up-to-date information.

-The experienced Library team provide a high-quality service and are sensitive to the requirements and working methods of students.
-A dedicated Academic Liaison Librarian supports students and staff in the arts, design and performing arts disciplines.
+The experienced Library team provides high-quality service and are sensitive to the requirements and working methods of students.
+A dedicated Academic Liaison Librarian supports students and staff in the arts, design, and performing arts disciplines.

 Students are encouraged to develop their research skills, working with lecturers and library staff to cultivate their knowledge of contemporary and historical perspectives of performing arts, as well as the wider contexts of their subject.

 Art Full Text: A major resource for media and arts information